modelica/efmi-standard.org/CONTRIBUTING.md

 ## Reporting issues

 Please check the available labels and use them.
-The label descriptions clarify the kind of issues that can be reported. _Every_ issue must be labeled with _one_ collated-to category label ([[LIST OF LABELS DEFINING THE ARTIFACTS THAT ISSUES CAN BE ABOUT]]) denoting the artifacts and/or functionality of the repository the issue is about.
+The label descriptions clarify the kind of issues that can be reported. _Every_ issue must be labeled with _one_ collated-to category label (`infrastructure`, [[LIST OF FURTHER LABELS DEFINING THE ARTIFACTS THAT ISSUES CAN BE ABOUT]]) denoting the artifacts and/or functionality of the repository the issue is about.
 The issue also _must_ be categorized if it is a general question, enhancement request or an actual bug (`question`, `enhancement` and `bug` labels).
 The `documentation` label is optional and used to denote that the issue is about the documentation of its collated-to category.
 The `invalid` label is used to denote issues that already exists, doesn't seem right or won't be worked on.

 ## Branch protection and commits/pull requests